As America nears its 250th birthday, it feels less like a republic and more like a reality show.

 Yet, addicted and exhausted, we tune in daily for each episode of "The Disunited States of America: Season 249," our hearts pounding and fingers ready to type, feeding off the outrage.
 Still, the uncomfortable conversations about our nation's past, present, and future are left out of the show.
 It's easier that way.
 Why let a thoughtful debate get in the way of a good spectacle?

 So where does this leave us?
-We’re just about eight months into the Trump Administration.
-Yes, just eight months.
-With 2026 right around the corner, we will mark our 250th birthday, a defining moment in our history, and one that forces us to ask: What kind of nation are we at 250?
-Are we the America of Emma Lazarus’ promise, or the America of ICE raids?
-Are we the America of Irving Berlin’s “God Bless America” or Woody Guthrie’s “This Land is Your Land?”
-Are we the America I’ve been fortunate to witness on the road, where neighbors show up for each other, or the America that devours itself each night on cable news?
+We're marking our 250th birthday, a defining moment that forces the question: What kind of nation are we at 250?
+Are we the America of Emma Lazarus' promise, or the America of ICE raids?
+Are we the America of Irving Berlin's "God Bless America" or Woody Guthrie's "This Land is Your Land?"
+Are we the America I've been fortunate to witness on the road, where neighbors show up for each other, or the America that devours itself each night on cable news?